 In palmistry, the lines on the palms have many various names.
-Most palm readers agree to adopt some standard terms for the palm creases.
-For example, the line that depicts the mind is a head line or the line for the emotions is a heart line.
+Most palm readers agree to adopt some standard terms for palm creases.
+For example, the line that depicts the mind is a head line, or the line for the emotions is a heart line.
 The Suwon crease and Sydney line are examples of given names (for the heart and head line that crosses the entire palm).
 However, the terms themself have nothing to do with the head or the heart.
-Instead, they are names that come from the cities – Suwon-si in South Korea and Sydney, in New South Wales, Australia.
-The reason these researchers decided to use the terms Suwon and Sydney line was primarily because that’s where they first discovered them.
+Instead, they are names from the cities – Suwon-si in South Korea and Sydney in New South Wales, Australia.
+These researchers used the terms Suwon and Sydney line primarily because that’s where they first discovered them.

 The following article has information about both the Suwon and Sydney creases.
 This is a (copyright) excerpt from the book Simian Line Conversations.
-(Available from Amazon March 2020).
+(Available from Amazon Mid 2021).
 If you are subscribed to my newsletter, you will be notified as soon as it’s available.

 The very long head line and the very long heart line.

 The Suwon and Sydney line is intrinsically variations of a Simian line.
 Although, the actual Simian line has no head line or heart line present.
 Most varieties of the Simian have some branch lines which can appear like a partial head or heart line.
-The assorted Suwon types can be a complete line, or it can be made up by an extra line which joins from the radial edge.
+The assorted Suwon types can be a complete line, or they can be made up of an extra line that joins from the radial edge.

 The perfect Suwon is a continuous line with no offshoots.
 However, that’s not the case in most palms with the Suwon crease.
-One or more branch lines that connect to the life line.
+One or more branch lines might connect to the life line.
 In some, there might be an offshoot (like a fork) to the mount of Jupiter.

 Suwon crease meaning in terms of the character

-Thinking about the Suwon as an extended heart line, we must consider it as depicting the emotional side of the character.
-A standard heart line with a slight curve suggests the person displays their feelings and tend to be sentimental.
+Considering the Suwon as an extended heart line, we must consider it as depicting the character’s emotional side.
+A standard heart line with a slight curve suggests the person displays their feelings and tends to be sentimental.
 A straight heart line shows less sentiment and a reluctance to express emotion.
 Therefore, the Suwon crease is an exaggerated version of a straight heart line.
-In all the subjects I have studied, the common aspect is that of great passion and an innate tendency towards perfectionism.
+The common aspect of all the subjects I have studied is a great passion and an innate tendency towards perfectionism.

-The Suwon crease personality types tend to be intellectual, and it’s not uncommon for them to be seen as a workaholic.
-The devotion in their work is paramount to their life goals.
+The Suwon crease personality types tend to be intellectual, and it’s not uncommon for them to be seen as workaholics.
+The devotion to their work is paramount to their life goals.
 The nature is similar to that of the Simian line types, being somewhat obsessive or single-minded.
 My study has shown that these people are ambitious with strong opinions about subjects close to their hearts.
 Very little stops these people from getting what they want.

-They do not like to see others in pain and so feel empathy quite strongly.
+They do not like seeing others in pain and feel empathy quite strongly.
 However, getting involved with one emotionally might prove difficult.
 The owner feels deeply but unconsciously responds to the most minor variations of mood or atmosphere.
 They might even seem possessive, jealous or bitter.
 But, once they have found love, they are loyal and committed to their partner.

 A woman in her mid-thirties who had a Suwon crease came to me for a reading.
 Her question was about her love life and whether she would ever find ‘the right man’.
-Up until then, she had dated many times, but not seen anyone special enough to be in a long-term relationship.
+Until then, she had dated many times but not seen anyone special enough to be in a long-term relationship.
 She was very well dressed, wearing high-end fashionable clothes with all the accessories.
-The jewellery she wore told me that there was no shortage of money (and vanity) in her life.
-Appearances mattered a great deal and she came across as quite intelligent.
+Her jewellery told me there was no shortage of money (and vanity) in her life.
+Appearances mattered a great deal, and she came across as quite intelligent.

 After a discussion about her past, it was clear that she would never be ‘fully’ ready to be involved in a marriage.
-She was afraid to lose her independence and in some way, also fearful of losing what she had worked for (her home).
+She was afraid to lose her independence and, in some way, feared losing what she had worked for (her home).
 While she craved to be loved, she was too demanding in love.
-Her type of partner would have to satisfy her very particular tastes and mannerisms.
+Her type of partner would have to satisfy her particular tastes and mannerisms.
 He had to be the type to adore her and cater to her needs without being too clingy.
 She also needed to be physically attracted to him.
-Her list of wants in a relationship was simply so long that it became unrealistic.
-Keep in mind, other features of the hands can also depict the character.
+Her list of wants in a relationship was so long that it became unrealistic.
+Keep in mind, that other features of the hands can also depict the character.

 The meaning of the branch lines

 The branch lines from the Suwon crease can have different meanings.
 It takes careful analysis to see whether it is a branch or something else, like a stress line.
 When an offshoot reaches the head line, it indicates the emotional side connects to the mind.
 The subject tends to be cautious and ‘think’ about what they feel.
-In some cases, these branch lines depict past experiences within the family that affected their life somehow.
+In some cases, these branch lines depict past family experiences that affected their lives somehow.

-If a branch line rises to the area below the index finger, (Mount of Jupiter), it gives an idealist view or approach to matters of the heart.
+If a branch line rises to the area below the index finger (Mount of Jupiter), it gives an idealist view or approach to matters of the heart.
 It depicts ambition and someone somewhat vain.
-They have a desire for harmony in relationships and need to feel safe with their partner before showing their true feelings.
+They desire harmony in relationships and need to feel safe with their partner before showing their true feelings.

 If you think about the Sydney line as an extended head line, you’ll understand its meaning.
 A long line displays someone with a broader range of analytical interests.
 They tend to go into the fine details of everything and have a no-nonsense approach to life.
-The Sydney line shows a deep, sophisticated thinker, someone who considers more evidence before making decisions and are more philosophical than those with a short head line.
+The Sydney line shows a deep, sophisticated thinker who considers more evidence before making decisions and is more philosophical than those with a short head line.

 While the personality shows similar qualities to the Simian types, the character is not as ‘intense’.
 Emotionally they can be sensitive and sympathetic but only to an extent.
-(Also depending on the length of the heart line.)
+(Also, depending on the length of the heart line.)
 Johnny Fincham describes the Sydney line as someone cut off from their inner feelings.
 They have a hard edge over their personality.
 Of course, also consider the shape of the hand and fingers that contribute to personality traits.